Selena Sloan Butler: Presidential appointment

 Butler was active in her community not only as an educator but also as an organizer.
 She co-founded the Spelman College Alumnae Association, organized the Phyllis Wheatley Branch of the Atlanta YWCA, and was the first president of the Georgia Federation of Colored Women's Club.
 Burler's entire life was dedicated to service.
-She was also a delegate to the founding convention of the National Association of Colored Women; a member of the Georgia Commission on Interracial Cooperation; a member of the Chatauqua Circle of Atlanta; a member of Sigma Gamma Rho sorority, Gamma chapter, and the Order of the Eastern Star.
+She was also a delegate to the founding convention of the National Association of Colored Women; a member of the Georgia Commission on Interracial Cooperation; a member of the Chatauqua Circle of Atlanta; a member of Sigma Gamma Rho sorority, Gamma chapter, and the Prince Hall Order of the Eastern Star.

 Later years

 Following the death of her husband in 1931, Butler relocated to England where she worked in the Nursery School Association.
 Thereafter, she returned to the United States to live with her son and his wife in Arizona where she organized the first black women's chapter of the Gray Ladies Corps.

 At the age of 92, Butler died of congestive heart failure on October 7, 1964, and was buried beside her husband in Oakland Cemetery in Atlanta.
 A portrait of Butler is displayed in the Georgia State Capitol building.

 In 1966, the City of Atlanta dedicated the Selena Sloan Butler Park in her honor.
 In 1970, Butler was named a founder of the National Parent-Teacher Association.
 In 1995, Butler was posthumously inducted into the Georgia Women of Achievement Hall of Honorees.